 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Urine is a liquid by-product of the body secreted by the kidneys through a process called urination and excreted through the urethra.
-Normal chemical composition of urine is mainly water content, but also includes nitrogenous molecules, such as urea, as well as creatinine and other metabolic waste components.
+Urine is a liquid byproduct of the body secreted by the kidneys through a process called urination and excreted through the urethra.
+The normal chemical composition of urine is mainly water content, but it also includes nitrogenous molecules, such as urea, as well as creatinine and other metabolic waste components.

 Normal Chemical Composition of Urine

-Urine is sterile until it reaches the urethra, where epithelial cells lining the urethra are colonized by facultatively anaerobic gram negative rods and cocci.
-Urea is essentially a processed form of ammonia, which is non-toxic to mammals, unlike ammonia, which can be highly toxic.
+Urine is sterile until it reaches the urethra, where epithelial cells lining the urethra are colonized by facultatively anaerobic gram-negative rods and cocci.
+Urea is essentially a processed form of ammonia that is non-toxic to mammals, unlike ammonia, which can be highly toxic.
 It is processed from ammonia and carbon dioxide in the liver.

 Abnormal Types of Urine

-Proteinuria- protein content in urine, often due to leaky or damaged glomeruli.
+Proteinuria—Protein content in urine, often due to leaky or damaged glomeruli.

-Oliguria- abnormally small amount of urine, often due to shock or kidney damage.
+Oliguria—An abnormally small amount of urine, often due to shock or kidney damage.

-Polyuria- abnormally large amount of urine, often caused by diabetes.
+Polyuria—An abnormally large amount of urine, often caused by diabetes.

-Dysuria- painful or uncomfortable urination, often from urinary tract infections.
+Dysuria—Painful or uncomfortable urination, often from urinary tract infections.

-Hematuria- red blood cells in urine, from infection or injury.
+Hematuria—Red blood cells in urine, from infection or injury.

-Glycosuria- glucose in urine, due to excess plasma glucose in diabetes, beyond the amount able to be reabsorbed in the proximal convoluted tubule.
+Glycosuria—Glucose in urine, due to excess plasma glucose in diabetes, beyond the amount able to be reabsorbed in the proximal convoluted tubule.